Federation architecture: Federation Queen Anne

-The Federation Queen Anne style was designed to embrace the outdoor lifestyles of the Australian people.
+The Federation Queen Anne style was designed to embrace the outdoor life-styles of the Australian people.
 Most homes have asymmetric gables, white-painted window frames, front verandas with decorative timber features, tiling on the patio floor and entry paths.
 The brickwork is usually a deep red or dark brown, often with a mix of the two.
 The roofs are typically terracotta tiles with decorative gables (sometimes adorned with finials), motifs, timber features, tall chimneys and fretwork.
 Decorative leadlight windows are also common, as are circular windows (known as bulls-eye windows).
 Federation homes also have decorative internal features in the plasterwork, high ceilings and timber features.

 Some outstanding examples are West Maling, Penshurst Avenue, Penshurst, New South Wales; Turramurra Ingleholme, Boomerang Street, Turramurra, New South Wales (former home of architect John Sulman); and Caerleon, Bellevue Hill, the first Queen Anne home in Australia.
 The Federation Queen Anne style was the most popular residential style in Australia between 1890 and 1910.
+It was also used for non-residential buildings, such as Perth's Rotunda Hospital.